 Securing Hot Lights

-As previously noted, it can be used to secure lights or to secure light modifiers to or near the light.
+As previously noted, gaffer's tape can be used to secure lights or to secure light modifiers to or near the light.
 The cloth backing is significantly more heat resistant than the vinyl used in duct tape.

 High powered LED lights still produce a significant amount of heat, especially when used for hours at a time.
 Heat can also be an issue with flash photography is modeling lights are being used on studio strobes.